ProstoChel/BetterJoy/readme/ReadmeLast.txt

 -Optimized control
 -Fire screen counter changings (it keeps screen alive)

+140128 1:09
+Fix profiles sings in the topchik

+140128 0:42
+Faster keyreaction on +- buttons, but more 'stable', bigger F/C/W symbols in main line Why reaction was sooooo sloooow?

 130118 11:17

 Contrast stealth still disabled, but second contrast does not wokr on firing, coz it makes glitches.
 I will fix it later.